extras-evolution/MultiVideos/assets/snippets/multivideos/readme_en.txt

 Snippet Options

-&tvname — name of tv-parameter
+&tvname ï¿½ name of tv-parameter
-&id — id of resource with gallery attached,
+&id ï¿½ id of resource with gallery attached,
-&fid — element number (0 is the first), if you need only one element for output &random — 1 to shuffle output
+&fid ï¿½ element number (0 is the first), if you need only one element for output &random ï¿½ 1 to shuffle output
-&limit — amount of elements to process
+&limit ï¿½ amount of elements to process
-&outerTpl — name of the chunk for templating whole gallery, it requires to contain [+videos+] placeholder &rowTpl — name of the chunk for templating one element, available placeholders are [+video+] (video link),[+thumb+] (relative thumbnail URL), [+title+] (video title), [+embed+] (link for embedding), [+num+] (element number, 0 is the first)
+&outerTpl ï¿½ name of the chunk for templating whole gallery, it requires to contain [+videos+] placeholder &rowTpl ï¿½ name of the chunk for templating one element, available placeholders are [+video+] (video link),[+thumb+] (relative thumbnail URL), [+title+] (video title), [+embed+] (link for embedding), [+num+] (element number, 0 is the first)
-&pagination — 1 to paginate ouput
+&pagination ï¿½ 1 to paginate ouput
-&display — amount of elements per page
+&display ï¿½ amount of elements per page

 getVideo Snippet

 Useful, if resource contains single video, stored in TV-parameter of text type.
-It has two main options: &input — video link, &action — determines snippet output.
-If &action=`embed` (default), then snippet returns link for embedding; if &action=`thumb`, snippet returns relative thumbnail URL or «not found» image.
+It has two main options: &link ï¿½ video link, &action ï¿½ determines snippet output.
+If &action=`embed` (default), then snippet returns link for embedding; if &action=`thumb`, snippet returns relative thumbnail URL or ï¿½not foundï¿½ image.
-Additional options: &thumbsUrl — relative URL of folder to store thumbnails (default is assets/images/video/), &emptyImage — relative URL of «not found» image (default is assets/snippets/phpthumb/noimage.png), &forceDownload — see plugin options (default is false).
+Additional options: &thumbsUrl ï¿½ relative URL of folder to store thumbnails (default is assets/images/video/), &emptyImage ï¿½ relative URL of ï¿½not foundï¿½ image (default is assets/snippets/phpthumb/noimage.png), &forceDownload ï¿½ see plugin options (default is false).